DFO-Service-Desk/SPI/README.md

 5) If there is a problem in display:
 - Open the console in the menu bar and write: fstdfield vector { UUW VVW }
 - Clic on the wheel pictogram bar : Parameters
 - Field /VAR  select the vectors display

+6) Generate the figures for the video:
+- Clic on animation
+- run the animation with the save button (bottom rigth)
+- In the linux command line run the following command where the files were produced to create the video: